fossasia/susi.ai/docs/Skill_Tutorial.md

 ### Tutorial Level 2: Query Alternatives
 Maybe you want that SUSI.AI responds to several different queries with the same answer.
-This can be done very easy with Alternatives in the query line:
+This can be done with Alternatives in the query line:
 ```
 Bonjour|Buenos días|Ciao
 Hello